 Call our ski experts today to find out more about Alpbach ski resort.

 Resort Skiing: 2,030m

-The slopes offer intermediates and beginners the best choice, making Alpbach an ideal family area.
+The skiing in Alpbach is great for intermediates and beginners, making Alpbach ski resort an ideal family ski area.
 Ski school and childcare are of a high standard.
 There are 45km of pistes and you can invest in the 'Kitzbueheler Alpen' Pass for greater variety (700km of pistes).
 You might want to give cross-country a try, as there are plenty of trails to cover.
-Alpbach also features as a regular host for international events.
+Alpbach ski resort also features as a regular host for international events.
 Queues aren't a problem, so you can enjoy the real Tyrolean experience without the waiting.

 Hornboden has open log fires and a great atmosphere, located near the top of the Wiedersberhornbahn.
 You can find Boglalm restaurant below the Poglalm mid station and tuck into some of its famous dumpling soup or Tiroler Grosti.
 Dauerstoa Alm is situated next to the main gondola and serves good coffee and a sweet apple strudel.
 Jo Margreiters Hotel Post offers excellent Austrian cuisine and an impressive wine list.
 Gasthof Wiedersbergerhorn has generous portions and friendly service.

 The Gondelalm at Inneralpbach is your first stop as skiing ends.
 Treat yourself to a cold glass of Austrian beer after a hard day on the slopes.
 Josef Margreiter's Hotel Post is not only a restaurant, it often has live music in the evenings.
 The Waschkuchl, found in the centre of Alpbach, doesn't open until 9pm and just gets livelier as the night goes on.